aanshubham/aanshubham/README.md

 Technology, Gorakhpur

-- 🌱 I’m currently learning ASP.NET
+- 🌱 I’m currently working as Data Analyst at iNest Web Pvt.
+Ltd.

-- ❓ Ask me about anything related to MERN stack and related technologies
+- ❓ Ask me about anything related to : PowerBI, Tableau, SQL, and related technologies

 - ⚡ Fun fact: I keep night shift swithed on at all times